metaperl/binary-martingale/hacked.md

 I still recall logging into my
-Windows VPS and seeing someone moving the mouse around and then I began to move the mouse around as well... imagine that - almost like walking in on a thief who has robbed your home, virtual style.
+Windows VPS and seeing someone moving the mouse around and then I began to move the mouse around as well... imagine that - almost like walking in on a thief who has robbed your home, virtual-style.

 I don't know how the hacker did his dirty deed.
 I can only guess.